Table of Contents

 The University requires all of its employees to report incidents of Sexual Misconduct to the Title IX Coordinator.
 You are encouraged to speak to officials of the institution to make formal reports of incidents.
 However, reporting to the Title IX Coordinator or other employee will not require that the individual reporting the incident file a formal complaint.

-Responsible Employees under this policy include deans, associate deans, vice presidents, directors, faculty members, head coaches, assistant coaches, the Title IX coordinator and deputy coordinators, hall directors, resident assistants, human resources staff, campus safety officers, and other employees.
+Responsible Employees under this policy include deans, associate deans, vice presidents, assistant vice presidents, directors, faculty members, head coaches, assistant coaches, the Title IX coordinator and deputy coordinators, hall directors, resident assistants, human resources staff, campus safety officers, and other employees.
 Notice to them is official notice to the institution.

 You have the right and can expect to have incidents of Sexual Misconduct to be taken seriously by the institution when formally reported, and to have those incidents investigated and properly resolved through administrative procedures.